Working for MOD

 This is in addition to a number of management development schemes aimed at the full spectrum of the MOD workforce, designed to help you fulfil your true potential.

 MOD and its agencies offer craft and technician advanced apprenticeships in a range of trades across land, sea, air systems and construction disciplines.
 The types and numbers of apprenticeships available each year are dependant on the projected business needs of individual establishments.

 Apprenticeships generally commence in August/September each year and last between 32 and 42 months.
 Each training establishment will set any prior qualification requirement dependant on their business need.

 The MOD engineering apprenticeship is fully in line with the government advanced/modern apprenticeship scheme.
 Successful candidates will therefore receive, on completion, the MOD Deed/Indenture of apprenticeship and an advanced/modern apprenticeship certificate from the awarding body.

 Defence Equipment and Support Advanced Apprenticeships

-The programme does not end after a two year A-level programme - the MOD continues to monitor and support students through university and on to professional training with their respective Armed Service or within the MOD Civil Service.
+The programme does not end after a 2 year A-level programme - the MOD continues to monitor and support students through university and on to professional training with their respective armed service or within the MOD Civil Service.